msiddharthbansal/SpotifyAPITesting/README.md

 3. 1 test: Fetching Album Details took 293 ms.

 Overall, the whole program took 768 ms in total and all tests ran "successfully".

+Further into the problem, I am thinking to to Create, Update and Delete playlist using the Spotify API.